grocerycrud/documentation/2.x/getting_started/installation.md

 The first thing that we obviously need to do is to download Grocery CRUD.
 You can do that from the webpage [Download](/download).

-By the end of the installation, your folder structure should look similar to this: (new folders/files are with bold)
+By the end of the installation, your folder structure should look similar to this:

 <pre>├── app
 │   ├── Common.php